The Nelson Tasman region is one of the most popular holiday destinations in New Zealand, but it’s not one that Australians know too well.

 Nelson Tasman produces an abundance of fresh food from land and sea, and you can expect fabulous quality cuisine.

 The best place to start your gourmet exploration is in the city centre.
 At the bottom of the Christ Church stairs, along both sides of Trafalgar Street, you’ll find a great collection of restaurants, cafes, and bars.
 If you like the sound of seafood and cocktails, the Cod & Lobster Brasserie is a great choice, as is Hopgood’s & Co for an emphasis on the best local produce.
-Burger aficionados will love Burger Culture, and just around the corner on Church Street is the very popular vegan restaurant East St Eats.
+Burger aficionados will love Burger Culture, and just around the corner on Church Street is the very popular vegan eatery East St Cafe and Bar.

 If you are looking to taste some authentic Indigenous flavours, head to award-winning Kiwi Kai (located right by the Nelson iSite tourist information centre).
 Here you can try everything from hangi (the Māori method of cooking underground) to a delicious range of seafood pies and more.